 The History Of Fiat Currency

 The word fiat comes from the Latin word for “it shall be” or “let it be done.”
-The first fiat currency was used in China in about 1000 AD and later described by the traveler Marco Polo during the 13th century.
+The first fiat currency was used in China in about 1000 AD and was later described by the traveller Marco Polo during the 13th century.

 Fiat money became introduced in Europe in the 1600s and slowly began to gain ground in the late 17th and early 18th century across New France, as officials issued a temporary issuance of paper money to pay soldiers.
-The US Dollar became the global reserve currency, backed by gold, after World War Two until 1971 when the gold standard was removed.
+The US Dollar became the global reserve currency – backed by gold – after World War II until 1971 when the gold standard was removed.

 The History Of Fiat Currency In The United States

 Classified as both fiat money and legal tender, the U.S. Dollar still rests as the global reserve currency.
 Early in the nation’s history, the American colonies began to issue bills of credit, promising they would be redeemed in gold or silver after the Revolutionary War.
 However, confidence in these bills dropped to where they were not even worth a penny by 1780.

 In 1934, the Federal Government stopped allowing citizens to swap fiat currency for government gold after the Emergency Banking Act was passed.
 The post-WW2 Bretton Woods agreement pegged the value of an ounce of gold to $35.
 However, by 1971, President Richard Nixon removed the gold standard from the US Dollar and stopped the government from issuing gold to foreign governments in exchange for US Dollars.

 After the collapse of the gold standard, the U.S. Dollar became backed by the “full faith and credit” of the government.
 Fiat currencies across the world now rise and fall in value based on supply and demand.